 “Women often ask me what they should do to prepare for pregnancy.
 I advise them to first focus on making healthy lifestyle choices.
 It is important to remember that the development of their baby’s brain begins before their positive pregnancy test,” says Tiffany M. Rogers, DO, obstetrics and gynecology specialist with Northwestern Medicine Regional Medical Group.

 To have the healthiest pregnancy possible, your pre-conception health matters.
 This is a good time to adjust your diet and health habits to get your body ready for pregnancy.
 Here is a checklist of things to do a few months before you start trying to get pregnant.

-- Quit smoking: Twenty to 30% of low birth weight babies, and up to 14% of pre-term deliveries are associated with smoking during pregnancy.
+- Quit smoking: Twenty to 30 percent of low birth weight babies, and up to 14 percent of pre-term deliveries are associated with smoking during pregnancy.
 If you’re looking for support for smoking cessation, your healthcare provider can help.

 - Reduce – and then eliminate – alcohol consumption: Alcohol has been linked to behavior problems, learning disabilities, attention deficit disorder, hyperactivity and aggressive behavior in children.
 “It’s widely understood that heavy drinking during pregnancy can lead to severe developmental problems, but even light alcohol consumption can have permanent effects on your child,” says Rogers.

 - Stop recreational drug use: Chances of miscarriage, low birth-weight, developmental delays, and behavioral and learning problems increase with drug use.

 - Start taking prenatal vitamins: There are many over-the-counter options.
 Make sure yours has folic acid, vitamin D, calcium, niacin, vitamin B12, vitamin E, zinc, iron, iodine and DHA.

 - Eat a balanced diet: Focus on food that helps you get the recommend daily allowance of these essential nutrients: